Header Image

 Just as special support for carriers of opportunity-risk genes often leads to special achievements such as giftedness, neglect or abuse (the severity of which would not harm people without these genes = resilience) leads to particularly detrimental consequences for carriers of these genes - i.e. also to more frequent mental disorders.

-Examples of this are ADHD and borderline.
+Examples of this are and borderline.

-Against this background, it no longer seems inconclusive to us that genes that have such intensive effects on the psyche can cause typical character traits similar to those attributed to gifted people and people with ADHD.
+Against this background, it no longer seems inconclusive to us that genes that have such intensive effects on the psyche can cause typical character traits similar to those attributed to gifted people and people with .

 3.2.
 Common environmental causes of intelligence and mental disorders